-MEDIA-AS-THINGS is an international media art practice+research collective.
+MEDIA-AS-THINGS is an international media art practice+research collective dedicated to media practice-as-research.
 In this project, we produce, present, and curate works with a focus on themes such as “failure”, “error”, “noise”, “glitch”, “disorder”, and “miscommunication”.
-MEDIA-AS-THINGS introduces multidisciplinary work, experimental media projects and analogue practice that use failure.
+MEDIA-AS-THINGS introduces multidisciplinary works, experimental media projects and analogue practices that are realized through media malfunctions.
 Members are a diverse group of artists-researchers, curators, and educators, collaborating on various projects which speak to the theme of media-as-things.

-MEDIA-AS-THINGS collective was founded in 2018 by Mehrvarz and Muliaee during their practice-as-research in the Ph.D. program in Media Study, University at Buffalo, New York.
-The term “media-as-things” was coined/developed in 2018 in the course of their research/practice (a series of presentations, and media exhibitions in Buffalo), specifically when writing a book chapter titled “Media-as-Things: A Nonhistorical Nostalgia Through Failure”.
-In their chapter, Mehrvarz and Muliaee articulated “media-as-things” as a concept in the context of media archaeology, theories of thing, failure and affect theory to frame the qualities of media when they perpetuate failure and miscommunicate.
-In their thesis, “media-as-things” become the necessary condition for the realization/actualization of “broken-tech art” in which the artists productively deploy failure in their work.
-Mehrvarz’s and Muliaee’s collaborative manifestation for “media-as-things” has been inspired by the texts/works of authors such as Flusser, McLuhan, Kittler, Latour, Harman, Brown, Shaviro, Marks, Boym, Parikka, Ernst, and Sigert, among others.
+MEDIA-AS-THINGS was founded in 2018 by Mehrvarz and Muliaee during their practice and research in the Ph.D. program in the Department of Media Study, the University at Buffalo, New York.
+The term “media-as-things” was coined/developed in 2018 in the course of writing a book chapter (following Mani’s and Maryam’s doctoral projects as a series of presentations and exhibitions), titled “Media-as-Things: A Nonhistorical Nostalgia Through Failure“.
+In their book chapter, Mehrvarz and Muliaee articulated “media-as-things” as a concept in the context of media archaeology, theories of thing, failure and affect theory to reframe the qualities of media when they are set to miscommunicate.
+In their thesis, “media-as-things” become a necessary condition for realization/actualization of “broken-tech art”, a form of queer practice in which the artists productively deploy failure to disturb the established, representational meanings.
+Mehrvarz’s and Muliaee’s collaborative manifestation for “media-as-things” has been inspired by the texts/works of authors such as Flusser, McLuhan, Kittler, Latour, Parikka, Ernst, Zielinski, and Boym, among others.

-“Media-as-things” denotes to a different, new human-object relation in artworks when the failure occurs.
-Through failure, the object of media becomes a thing, presenting distinct qualities and aesthetics.
-Humans’ interaction with media-as-things is not anymore the same as it once was with media objects.
-In an encounter with media-as-things, we are affected by the intensities of the failed machines that are amplified through failure.
+In the context of art practice, “media-as-things” denotes to a different, new human-object relation when failure occurs.
+When media breaks down, it becomes a thing, presenting distinct qualities and aesthetics.
+Humans’ interaction with media-as-things is no longer the same as it was once before.
+In an encounter with media-as-things, we are affected by the exposure of materialities that are amplified through failure.
 Media-as-things are like alien machines in the human world, and our relationship with them is no longer historical/cultural.